Syntax Evolution: Problems and Recursion: Recursion

 For example, the typical lambda-calculus interpreter has to know how to perform $\beta$-reductions, see \cite Curry \& Feys (1958), \S3D, as for example $((\lambda x\, x)\, x') \rightarrow x'$, in order to be able to calculate any lambda function.
 Then, $\beta$-reduction is part of the functional semantics that makes this interpreter a recursive device.
 Note that $(\lambda x\, x)$ is the identity function, $U_1^1 = (\lambda x\, x)$.

 Complete syntax is synonymous with recursion, and a somewhat paradoxical property of recursion is apparent when we call it complete syntax.
-Complete syntax is syntax, as defined in \ref{Syntax Definition}, but it is also more than syntax, because complete syntax requires a functional semantics.
+Complete syntax is syntax, as defined in \ref{Chomsky's Identity}, but it is also more than syntax, because complete syntax requires a functional semantics.
 To solve the paradox, we will consider functional semantics part of semantics and also part of syntax, because functional semantics only provides the meanings of functions, and functions are the core of syntax.
 This way, functional semantics is in the intersection of semantics and syntax.
-And we will call a language composed only by syntax and functional semantics a \definition{syntactic language}, because it is just a complete syntax.
-Then, every recursive language includes a syntactic language.